lvgl/lvgl/docs/overview/object.md

 - `LV_PART_CUSTOM_FIRST` Custom parts can be added from here.

 The main purpose of parts to allow styling the "components" of the widgets.
-Therefore the parts are described in more detail in the [Style overview](/overview/style) section.
+Therefore, the parts are described in more detail in the [Style overview](/overview/style) section.

 ## States
 The object can be in a combination of the following states: